Infrared & Health

 infrared-A

 The depth of penetration into the skin and into the eye is greatest in the IR-A range, with the radiation energy being absorbed over a relatively large volume.
-ARC Seibersdorf research GmbH confirms that full-spectrum emitters do not damage the eyes during normal use
+The ARC Seibersdorf research GmbH confirms that full-spectrum heaters do not harm the eyes when used normally.

-The irradiance of IR-A emitters is, however, far below the ICNIRP limit, so thermal damage to the retina is therefore, even when staring for a long time in the source, not possible.
+The irradiation intensity of IR-A heaters is far below the ICNIRP limit, making thermal damage to the retina impossible, even with prolonged staring into the source.

 infrared-B